-- (m) Spouse age difference Males are assumed to be three years older than their wives.
+- Occupational Death & Disability: Pub-2010 Non-safety Disabled Retiree table, amount-weighted, and projected with MP-2021 generational improvement. - Healthcare: Pub-2010 Non-safety Disabled Retiree table, headcount-weighted, and projected with MP-2021 generational improvement. - (I) Retirement Retirement rates based upon the 2017-2021 actual experience. - (m) Spouse age difference Males are assumed to be three years older than their wives.
 Females are assumed to be two years younger than husbands. - (n) Percent married for occupational death and disability 85% of male members and 75% of female members are assumed to be married at termination from active service. - (o) Dependent spouse medical coverage election Applies to members who do not have double medical coverage.
-65% of male members and 60% female members are assumed to be married and cover a dependent spouse. - (p) Part-time status Part-time employees are assumed to earn 0.75 years of service per year. - (q) Per capita claims cost Sample claims cost rates (before base claims cost adjustments described below) adjusted to age 65 for FY22 medical and prescription drug benefits are shown below:
+60% of male members and 50% of female members are assumed to be married and cover a dependent spouse. - (p) Part-time service Part-time employees are assumed to earn 0.75 years of service per year. - (q) Imputed data Data changes from the prior year which are deemed to have immaterial impact on liabilities and contribution rates are assumed to be correct in the current year's client data.
+Non-vested terminations with appropriate refund dates are assumed to have received a full refund of contributions.
+Active members with missing salary and service are assumed to be terminated with status based on their vesting percentage. - (r) Administrative expenses The investment return assumption is net of investment expenses.
+The Normal Cost as of June 30, 2022 was increased by the following amounts.
+These amounts are based on the average of actual administrative expenses during the last two fiscal years. - Occupational Death & Disability \$9,000 - Healthcare \$35,000